-Conditional acceptance to certain graduate business programs may be extended to domestic students who are at least 24 years of age, have a 2.41–2.84 cumulative undergraduate grade point average and demonstrate significant evidence of professional success.
-Students granted conditional acceptance may take a maximum of 3 JWU graduate courses (students may not enroll in 2 8-week courses at the same time).
+Conditional acceptance to certain graduate business programs may be extended to domestic students who are at least 24 years of age, have a 2.41–2.84 cumulative undergraduate grade point average, and demonstrate significant evidence of professional success.
+Students granted conditional acceptance may take a maximum of three JWU graduate courses (students may not enroll in two 8-week courses at the same time).
 If an overall GPA of 3.0 is earned in the first conditional semester, the student will be granted full admission to that program.
 Students who do not earn an overall GPA of 3.0 will be dismissed from the program and will not be accepted to any JWU graduate program.

 Please note that the programs marked with an (*) asterisk below will accept students under conditional acceptance.

 |Program Selection||Min GPA||Required Degree||Additional Requirements|

 |M.P.A. with Criminal Justice Concentration*||2.85||Bachelor's degree in criminal justice or business field|